objectiv/objectiv.io/docs/docs/tracking/core-concepts/trackers.md

 The Core Tracker is extensible through plugins.
 Each plugin can control when it's enabled, e.g. only if a Web environment is available.

-This plugin is supported out of the box, and automatically enabled when the environment supports it:
+These plugins are supported out of the box, and automatically enabled when the environment supports it:
 * `application-context`: adds a Global [ApplicationContext](/taxonomy/reference/global-contexts/ApplicationContext.md)
+  to each Event;
+* `path-context-from-url`: adds a Global [PathContext](/taxonomy/reference/global-contexts/PathContext.md)
   to each Event;